-- 1.6 However, the Ordinance provides that undertakings may elect to apply to the Commission under section 9 and/or section 24 for a decision under section 11 and/or section 26 ("Decision") as to whether or not an agreement2 or conduct3 is excluded or exempt from the Conduct Rules ("Application for a Decision").
+- 1.6 However, the Ordinance provides that undertakings may elect to apply to the Commission under section 9 and/or section 24 ("Application") for a decision under section 11 and/or section 26 ("Decision") as to whether or not an agreement3 or conduct4 is excluded or exempt from the Conduct Rules.
 The Commission is only required to consider Applications for a Decision under certain circumstances. - 1.7 Pursuant to section 15 of the Ordinance, the Commission may also issue block exemption orders ("Block Exemption Orders") exempting categories of agreements that enhance overall economic efficiency ("Excluded Agreements").
-As defined by section 15(5) of the Ordinance, Excluded Agreements are particular categories of agreements excluded from the First Conduct Rule by or as a result of section 1, Schedule 1 of the Ordinance.
-The Commission may issue a Block Exemption Order in response to an application ("Block Exemption Application") or on its own initiative. - 1.8 This Guideline provides undertakings which are considering whether to make an Application for a Decision or a Block Exemption Application with general guidance on: - (a) the procedure to follow in applying for a Decision or a Block Exemption Order; and - (b) the process that the Commission will follow in making Decisions and issuing Block Exemption Orders.
+As defined by section 15(5) of the Ordinance, Excluded Agreements are particular categories of agreements excluded from the application of the First Conduct Rule under section 1, Schedule 1 of the Ordinance.
+The Commission may issue a Block Exemption Order in response to an application ("Block Exemption Application") or on its own initiative. - 1.8 This Guideline provides undertakings which are considering whether to make an Application or a Block Exemption Application with general guidance on the: - (a) procedure to follow in applying for a Decision or a Block Exemption Order; and - (b) process that the Commission will follow in making Decisions and issuing Block Exemption Orders.